insxnsive/gray-bd-discord-theme/README.md

 # Installation:

-- After Downloading "Nate - Gray.css".
-Go to: "Custom CSS".
+- After Downloading "Nate - Gray v2.0.css".
+Go to: "Themes" and "Open Theme Folder"

-- And Just paste everything in the "Nate-Gray.css", into the "CSS Editor", and you're ready to go.
+- After that, throw "Nate - Gray v2.0.css", into the Folder, and you're ready to go.

 <hr>